Doris Mackinnon: Work

 Between May 1917 and May 1918, Mackinnon worked at the University War Hospital in Southampton with William Fletcher from the Royal Army Medical Corps, focusing on the diagnosis and treatment of dysentery.
 The pair focused on two forms of Shigella dysenteriae which had been identified by Simon Flexner and Kiyoshi Shiga.
 They discovered that the Flexner bacillus could go into intermission and be undetectable for periods of four to five weeks, making it very difficult to say when someone was no longer a carrier.
 They also found that men who were carriers of Shiga's bacillus would be prone to depression and would be no longer fit to be soldiers.

 Mackinnon published over 40 academic papers, primarily on parasitic species of protozoa (especially flagellates and sporozoa).
 She had a reputation for her skill as a lecturer, which stemmed from her time at University College, Dundee.
 Mackinnon gave broadcast talks for schools and numerous lectures, with a reputation that she never repeated a lecture in 30 years of teaching.
 These included lectures on the diseases spread by flies, and how good hygiene and the prevention of flies breeding could stop typhoid.
-She also set up a research centre in protozoology, the only non-medical protozoological research centre in Britain.
+She also set up a research centre in protozoology, the only non-medical protozoological research centre in UK.

 Recognition

 During the 1930s, two genus of protozoa, Dorisa and Dorisiella, were named after Mackinnon in recognition of her work.
-In 1943, for the 50th anniversary of their first women's admissions, Aberdeen University awarded Mackinnon and two other women an honorary LL.D.
+In 1943, for the 50th anniversary of their first women's admissions, the University of Aberdeen awarded Mackinnon and two other women an honorary LLD.
 When Mackinnon retired in 1949, she was elected professor emeritus of King's College.
 She became a fellow of the Linnean Society of London and served on their council.